Google delays Chrome's blocking of tracking cookies to late 2023

-June 24 (Reuters) - Google's Chrome web browser will not fully block tracking cookies until late 2023, the Alphabet Inc (GOOGL.O) company said on Thursday, delaying by nearly two years a move that has drawn antitrust concerns from competitors and regulators.
+(Reuters) - Google’s Chrome web browser will not fully block tracking cookies until late 2023, the Alphabet Inc company said on Thursday, delaying by nearly two years a move that has drawn antitrust concerns from competitors and regulators.

 Google had wanted to bar reams of ad-personalization companies from gathering users’ browsing interests through cookies from January 2022.
 But rivals accused the world’s biggest online ads seller by revenue of using improved privacy as a pretense to gain greater market share.